 In the 1940s, people were concerned that children might lack nourishment because of the scarcity of fresh foods available.
 A lot of folks had their own gardens to ensure that they would have fresh produce.
 Consisting of lettuce, cheese, cucumber, carrots, and bread (served separately), these experimental meals meant to ensure kids got enough nutrients were served as school lunches.
 And it worked!
 Parents, I’ll be frank: This is basically what toddlers eat.
 Mine refused the cucumber and tomato, but it was still a super quick and easy meal because no preparation was necessary!

 I’ll be honest, I waste leftovers and sometimes toss out food that goes bad.
-As my grandmother said, a 1940s homemaker would never let anything go to waste!
+As my grandmother said, a 1940s homemaker would never let anything go to waste (just check out this long-lost spice bar recipe found in a great-grandmother’s cookbook)!
 Her farmhouse scramble is super healthy, as you scramble eggs and then toss in leftover veggies (and cheese if you have it).
 Quick, easy, delicious, and perfect for those of us watching our weight.
-These 15 vintage photos of winters past will make you thankful for the 21st century.
+If this recipes fries your egg, go even further back in time with these recipes from the ’20s.

 Waste Not Soup